lkgatesman/lkgatesman/README.md

 - 👋 Hi, I’m @lkgatesman, a CompSci student at NYU.
-- Visit my website to learn more about me: https://lkgatesman.github.io
+- My website is currently under construction!
+Please check back in week for an update.
 - 📫 How to reach me: lkg282@nyu.edu, laurenkgatesman@gmail.com, or 717-609-6926.

 <!---